ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/classification/plot_resampling_target.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 125-131
+GENERATED FROM PYTHON SOURCE LINES 142-148

 Specify the class targeted by the under-sampling
 -------------------------------------------------
 **Set parameter ``target_label``: int**
 All other classes that have more samples than the target class will be considered as majority classes.
 They will be under-sampled until the number of samples is equalized.
 The remaining minority classes (if any) will stay unchanged.

 ..
-GENERATED FROM PYTHON SOURCE LINES 131-141
+GENERATED FROM PYTHON SOURCE LINES 148-156

 .. code-block:: default

-    spe_clf.fit(X_train, y_train,
-                target_label=1, # target class 1
+    spe_clf.fit(X_train, y_train, target_label=1, **fit_kwargs)  # target class 1
-                **fit_kwargs)

-    resampling_type='After under-sampling (target class 1)'
+    resampling_type = 'After under-sampling (target class 1)'
     all_distribution[resampling_type] = spe_clf.target_distr_
     plot_class_distribution_comparison(spe_clf, title2=resampling_type)